Most recently completed anime:

 I seriously doubt anyone will read this, and if somebody does, then congratulations, your patience and attention span are amazing.

 I started watching anime back in 2000.
 The first anime I ever watched was called Chibi Maruko.
 I moved on to other kid's anime like Doraemon and Shin-chan (Japanese voices, not the English one, which ruined the entire series because they practically rewrote the entire script).
 I also watched almost anything from Studio Ghibli and Pokemon.
 Around 2003, I started watching Naruto.
 Then, I began watching whatever was on Cartoon Network's Toonami.
-That included Yugioh, Zatch Bell, Dragon Ball Z, Bobobobobo (idk how to spell it), and various other shows that I can't remember.
+That included Yugioh, Zatch Bell, Dragon Ball Z, Bobobobobo (idk how to spell it), Hamtaro, and various other shows that I can't remember.
 I don't list those on my watched list because I can't remember how many episodes I watched.
-Around 2007, I started to get into anime, and began streaming them online.
-The first anime I ever completed was Inuyasha (English dubbed version).
+Around 2007, I decided to check out some more anime, and began streaming them online.
+The first anime I ever completed was Inuyasha (English dubbed version; don't worry, I rewatched it with subs twice).
 Then, for a year, I didn't watch anime.

-Once in a while, I found something that caught my interest, like Gosick, Puella Magi Madoka Magica, Spice and Wolf, Seitokai Yakuindomo, Chuuniboyu Demo Koi ga Shitai, and The IDOLM@STER, but in the end, none of them impressed me like Neon Genesis Evangelion, Code Geass, and Clannad.
-I'm not saying those are perfect (well except for NGE, which I consider to be .0000000000000001 percent off of perfect), but they are much better than recent stuff.
+Once in a while, I found something that caught my interest, like Gosick, Puella Magi Madoka Magica, Spice and Wolf, Seitokai Yakuindomo, Chuuniboyu Demo Koi ga Shitai, and The [email protected], but in the end, none of them impressed me like Neon Genesis Evangelion, Code Geass, and Clannad.
+I'm not saying those are perfect, but they are much better than recent stuff.
 In the summer of 2012, I had a mainstream marathon, in which I watched every existing episode of One Piece and Fairy Tail available at that time.
 One Piece took a ridiculously long time to catch up, but I did it within 2 months.
-I then decided to stop procrastinating and watch an anime I'd been putting off: Fullmetal Alchemist: Brotherhood, which I don't regret watching at all.
-Then, I got into the Yuri genre, an genre I'd been avoiding for years.
-I will NEVER get into yaoi, but yuri isn't too bad.
-I watched Strawberry Panic and Maria Sama ga Miteru (all four seasons) within a month.
+I then decided to stop procrastinating and watch an anime I'd been putting off: Fullmetal Alchemist: Brotherhood (was awesome).
+Then, I got into the Yuri genre, a genre I'd been avoiding for years.
+I will NEVER get into yaoi, but yuri isn't too bad (edit: I love it now).
+I watched Strawberry Panic and Maria Sama ga Miteru (all four seasons + ovas and specials) within a month.